torch2424/live-stream-radio/README.md

 # Getting Started

 Please see the [Documentation](https://torch2424.github.io/live-stream-radio/) 📚 for how to get started using `live-stream-radio`.
-In particular, the [Instllation Guide](https://torch2424.github.io/live-stream-radio/#/cli/getting-started#installation) and [CLI Usage](https://torch2424.github.io/live-stream-radio/#/cli/usage) will be the most useful to new users. 😄
+In particular, the [Installation Guide](https://torch2424.github.io/live-stream-radio/#/cli/getting-started#installation) and [CLI Usage](https://torch2424.github.io/live-stream-radio/#/cli/usage) will be the most useful to new users. 😄

 # API Frontends